Karen Sharp

-Karen Sharp (30 September 1971, Ipswich) is a musician who plays tenor saxophone, baritone saxophone and clarinet.
+Karen Sharp (born Ipswich) is a musician who plays tenor saxophone, baritone saxophone and clarinet.
 She is best known for her former membership of Humphrey Lyttelton's eight-piece jazz band.

 She has released four albums under her own name – Till There Was You in 2002, So Far So Good in 2004, Wait And See in 2007 and Spirit in 2011.